Gavin Carr: Education

 Carr was born in Croydon, London, the son of Adelaide soprano and Covent Garden Prima Donna Una Hale and Theatre Consultant Martin Carr.
-He studied at Michael Hall, a Steiner School, and Hurstpierpoint College before going to up to King's College, Cambridge to read music and art history, where he was a Choral Scholar in the Chapel Choir.
+He studied at Michael Hall, a Steiner School, and Hurstpierpoint College before going up to King's College, Cambridge to read music and art history, where he was a Choral Scholar in the Chapel Choir.
 He was a founder member with Stephen Layton of chamber choir Polyphony.
 After university he emigrated to Australia for five years, where he began his singing and conducting careers working with the Victoria State Opera and the contemporary music group, the Elision Ensemble.

 He then studied in the US, with Dickson Titus in San Francisco, and at the Ravinia Festival Steans Institute in Chicago with Hakan Hagegard, Barbara Bonney, Martin Katz and Philip Moll.
 Returning to London he studied with Janice Chapman, and at the Britten-Pears School at Snape, Suffolk, studying with Elly Ameling, Hugues Cuénod, Suzanne Danco, and Galina Vishnevskaya.

 In the sphere of conducting, he was assistant conductor at Wexford Festival Opera 2005–7, and at the Cantiere d'arte di Montepulciano with Jan Latham-Koenig 2003–5, and on various opera and concert productions throughout Europe, and also observed Sir Charles Mackerras on productions with English National Opera.